Welcome to the web pages of IFIP Working Group 2.4, Software Implementation Technology

 Working Group 2.4 works with software implementation technologies; it is one of 16 working groups on software-related techniques that together form the Technical Committee 2 of The International Federation for Information Processing (IFIP).

-- Software portability and reusability, and how they can best be achieved using new techniques such as Java and XML.
+Software portability and reusability, and how they can best be achieved using newer technologies.

 The particular focus of the group is upon the pragmatic engineering aspects of the problem: measurements, evaluation, critical comparisons, and development of economically viable techniques.